 The cost of Coding Dojo varies depending on the subject you study and the format of the program you enroll in.
-Coding Dojo tuition ranges from $9,995 to $16,995, accordingly.
+Coding Dojo tuition ranges from $9,995 to $16,995, making it one of the most affordable coding bootcamps.
 For example, the price of Coding Dojo’s Data Science Bootcamp is $11,995 for the 16-week program and $13,995 for the 20-week bootcamp.

 The Software Development Bootcamp has three different course formats, each with its own tuition rate.
 The full-time program costs $16,995, while the part-time flex option costs $9,995.
 Lastly, the part-time accelerated program costs either $9,995, $13,495, or $16,995, depending on whether you want to learn one, two, or three stacks.

 The Cybersecurity Bootcamp is a 24-week program that costs $16,995.
 Clearly, Coding Dojo is not free.
 However, Coding Dojo’s costs can be spread out through installment plans or by taking out an educational loan.